A Hit Is a Hit: Synopsis

-Paulie, Chris, and Pussy rob and kill a Colombian drug dealer.
-They get a huge amount of cash — as Tony says, a once-in-a-lifetime score.
+Paulie, Christopher and Pussy rob and kill a Colombian drug dealer.
+They gain a huge amount of cash; as Tony says, a once-in-a-lifetime score.

-Chris and Adriana get to know Massive Genius, a rich gangster rapper, and Chris arranges a sit-down for him with Hesh Rabkin.
+Christopher and Adriana meet Massive Genius, a wealthy gangster rapper, and Christopher arranges a sit-down for him with Hesh Rabkin.
 Massive says he is acting on behalf of the mother of a deceased black singer whose royalties Hesh stole, and now claims $400,000.
-Hesh refuses, and later threatens a counterclaim: there is an unauthorized sampling by Massive's record label of a song that Hesh's label still controls.
+Hesh refuses, and threatens a counterclaim: there is an unauthorized sampling by Massive's record label of a song, the copyright of which is owned by Hesh's label.
 Massive says he will see Hesh in court.
-When the conversation is over, Tony and his crew jeer at this modern-day gangster who goes through the law.
+When the conversation is over, Tony and his crew jeer at a self-proclaimed gangster who works within the legal system.

 Adriana proposes that she should pursue a career as a music producer and that Massive can help.
-Chris, flush with money, agrees to finance a demo for the band Visiting Day, whose singer, Richie Santini, is Adriana's ex-boyfriend.
-The demo recording progresses slowly and badly and eventually, Chris smashes Richie's guitar over his back.
-Chris is told by Hesh that the band is not good, and realizes that Massive is helping them only because of his interest in Adriana.
-When he tells her this, she accuses him of trying to hold her back and storms out.
+Christopher, flush with money, agrees to finance a demo for the band Visiting Day, whose singer, Richie Santini, is Adriana's ex-boyfriend.
+The demo recording progresses slowly and Christopher smashes Richie's guitar over his back in frustration.
+Christopher is told by Hesh that the band is not good and realizes that Massive is helping them only because of his sexual interest in Adriana.
+When he tells her this, Adriana accuses him of trying to hold her back and storms out.

-Carmela wonders whether she and the children will be all right if anything happens to Tony, but he reassures her.
+Carmela wonders whether she and her children will be alright if anything happens to Tony, but he reassures her.
 A friend introduces her to the stock market and gives her a tip; she buys and profits.

-Tony would like to mix with meddigans, White Americans not of Italian descent.
-After some hesitation, he accepts an invitation from Dr. Cusamano (his physician) to play a round of golf at his country club along with friends of his.
-Cusamano's friends pester and embarrass Tony with questions about organized crime.
-As he tells Dr. Melfi, he felt he was being "used for somebody else's amusement, like a dancing bear."
+Tony, keen to mix with meddigans (white Americans not of Italian descent or Italian-Americans that don't act "Italian") accepts an invitation from his neighbor and family physician, Dr. Bruce Cusamano, to play a round of golf at a country club along with his friends.
+They pester Tony with questions about organized crime.
+As he later tells Dr. Melfi, he feels he is being "used for somebody else's amusement, like a dancing bear."
+In revenge, Tony persuades Dr. Cusamano to keep a package (of sand) safely for him, pretending it contains something sinister.